Healthcare & Health Insurance in Mexico

 When we asked expats and global nomads about the quality of medical care in Mexico, they replied:

 "Medical services in Mexico vary depending on the region.
 Generally, the country has a wide range of medical facilities, including public and private hospitals, clinics, and medical centers.
 Many of these facilities offer quality care and modern medical technology.
 In addition, Mexico has a number of specialized medical centers that provide specialized care for specific conditions.
-Mexico also has a number of medical tourism destinations, where people from other countries can receive medical care at a lower cost than in their home countries," explained one expat living in Mexico.
+Mexico also has a number of medical tourism destinations, where people from other countries can receive medical care at a lower cost than in their home countries," said a member in Mexico.

 "I avoid cut-and-drug as much as possible and take responsibility for the key aspects of health: eating wisely and exercising.
 If I don't do those things, what can anyone do for me?
 What I do no t like about the government health program that I joined is that doctors have the same reliance on drugs as in the US.
 I have not had hospital care, but friends who have report excellent care.
 I would like to start a movement to ban Coca Cola and other diabetes-inducing "foods."
-And I would like to see more attention paid to use of traditional medicinal plants, which are widely available in Mexico," said one digital nomad in Coatepec.
+And I would like to see more attention paid to use of traditional medicinal plants, which are widely available in Mexico," explained one person living in Coatepec, Mexico.

 Are healthcare and health insurance expensive in Mexico?